How to create and use Isolines with CARTO

 A great way to understand this is using CARTO’s Enrichment Tools.
 These tools allow users to quickly and easily calculate characteristics of an area based on attributes from another dataset - either one of their own or from our Spatial Data Catalog.

-Extending our McDonald’s in Orlando example above we’ve enriched our 30-minute walking isolines with the total population (freely available via the American Community Survey here) as well as a “fast casual affinity" index.
+Extending our McDonald’s in Orlando example below, we’ve enriched our 30-minute walking isolines from the previous example with the total population (freely available via the American Community Survey here) as well as a “fast casual affinity" index.
 This index is available through our data partner Spatial.ai’s Geosocial Segments dataset.
-It scores people against 72 indexes based on their experiences personalities feelings shared over social media platforms.
+It scores people against 72 indexes based on their experiences personalities, feelings shared over social media platforms.
+Learn more about power of geosegmentation here.

 We can use this - along with formula widgets in CARTO Builder - to visualize the differences in demographic characteristics between restaurant catchments.

 In many cases, it’s not actually the people who have access to a service that you will be most interested in; it’s the people who don’t.
-Being able to work out where people don’t have easy access to a store or service is fundamental to strategizing future expansion.
-In these cases it’s the areas outside each catchment that is of most interest.
+Being able to work out where people don’t have easy access to a service is fundamental to strategizing future expansion.
+In these cases, it’s the areas outside each catchment that is of most interest.

 For instance, in the map below the light blue area highlights all of the places in our study area (consisting of the Orange, Osceola and Seminole counties, Florida) which are beyond a 30-minute walk from a McDonald’s.
-Using our enrichment tools again we can calculate that 1 783 500 residents live in this area - approximately 84% of the population!
+This area can be created using the St Difference component in CARTO Workflows, using isolines and an area of interest as inputs.
+Using our enrichment tools again, we can calculate that 1,783,500 residents live in this area - approximately 84% of the population!

 This figure helps strategists decide whether this study area is a strong candidate for adding additional locations as it has such a large untapped market.
-The next step would be then to further explore where within the study area would be the optimal location for new locations - read more about using CARTO for Site Selection here.
+The next step would be then to further explore where within the study area would be the optimal location for new stores o services - read more about using CARTO for Site Selection here.

 We hope you enjoyed learning about the possibilities of using isolines in your analysis!

-If you’re interested in doing more analysis like this why not take a look at using CARTO for routing analytics?
-A key part of understanding travel patterns is exploring not just patterns of where people could travel but where they are actually choosing to travel try incorporating some of our human mobility data into your analysis.
-Data such as Safegraph’s Patterns and Unacast’s Home & Work can help uncover the behavioral patterns behind how people travel.
+If you’re interested in doing more analysis like this, why not explore our human mobility data?
+A key part of understanding travel patterns is exploring not just patterns of where people could travel, but where they are actually choosing to travel.
+Request a demo with one of our geo experts to learn more!